elunna/recipes/sides_and_appetizers/cauliflower rice.md

 This is another incredibly versatile recipe.
 Make a Moroccan-style rice by adding
 1/4 cup slivered almonds or pine nuts,
-1/2 cup raisins, 1/2 teaspoon ground cumin,
+1/2 cup raisins, 1/2 tsp ground cumin,
-1/4 teaspoon ground turmeric, and
+1/4 tsp ground turmeric, and
-1/4 teaspoon ground cinnamon.
-Make rice Asian-style by adding 2 tablespoons coconut aminos (a soy sauce substitute, see page 320 for details), 1 teaspoon sesame oil, and 2 minced green onions.
+1/4 tsp ground cinnamon.
+Make
+rice Asian-style by adding 2 tbsp coconut aminos (a soy sauce substitute, see page 320 for details), 1 tsp sesame oil, and 2 minced green onions.
 Or make this a complete meal by adding a serving of your favorite chopped